Electronics Recycling FAQ

 Effective February 1, 2019, the Ontario Environmental Handling Fee (EHF) has been changed to $0.00.

 The EHF is being changed to $0.00 in advance of the wind up by the current electronics recycling program operated by Ontario Electronic Stewardship (OES) on December 31, 2020.

 For further information on OES program wind up, click here.

 Questions?
 Contact us: firstname.lastname@example.org

-OES is committed to recycling end-of-life electronic products collected through our network of drop-off locations in a responsible manner that protects the environment as well as worker health and safety.
+Ontario Electronic Stewardship (OES) ensures that electronics are recycled responsibly through our network of drop-off locations in order to protect the environment as well as worker health and safety.

 OES only works with recyclers who have been verified under the national Electronics Recycling Standard (ERS), which was designed by the electronics industry to ensure that end-of-life-electronics are managed in a safe and environmentally sound manner.

 This means that all OES verified recyclers must be actively processing material that is entrusted to them by OES.
 Further, our Recycler Qualification Office (RQO) verifies the recyclers against the ERS requirements.
 This ensures that recyclers are maintaining appropriate environmental, health and safety controls, and are properly handling all materials.
 For more information, visit www.RQP.ca